On a representation of partially-distinguishable populations: Representing a population

-The set $\boP_{\boF}/\bsrho$ is not however a full answer to the question of the representation of populations since elements of it correspond to a given size and a given structure, i.e.\ a given type of strong indistinguishability.
-Yet, the size and structure of a population are generally unknown and possibly random, and there might be second-order uncertainties on the probability measures in $\boP_{\boF}$ themselves.
-Indeed, in general, there are many possible distinct configurations for each given cardinality and structure, which can only be represented by random probability measures for each choice of $[\calY] \in \bscalY\SeqY$.
-The set $\boP_{\boF}$ also has to be embedded with a suitable $\sigma$-algebra: even when a topology on $\bscalY$ is available, the corresponding topology on $\boP_{\boF}$ would not be suitable for our purpose since it would allow for distinguishing representations based on a given population $\calX \in \bscalX$.
-Instead, we consider the initial topology induced by the quotient map of $\bsrho$ and we denote $\calP_{\boF}$ the corresponding Borel $\sigma$-algebra.
-There is no natural reference measure on $\calP_{\boF}$, but we assume that such a measure is given case by case via a countable subset or a parametric family of probability measures.
-Similarly, the $\sigma$-algebra on $\bscalY$ is assumed to be induced by the discrete topology on $\bscalY\SeqY$.
+The set $\boP_{\boF}/\bsrho$ is not, however, a full answer to the question of the representation of populations since elements of it correspond to a given size and a given structure, i.e.\ a given type of strong indistinguishability.
+Yet the size and structure of a population are generally unknown and possibly random, and there may be second-order uncertainties on the probability measures in $\boP_{\boF}$ themselves.
+In general there are many possible distinct configurations for each given cardinality and structure, as illustrated in the following example.

+\begin{example} In the case of multi-target tracking, the number of targets to be estimated is not generally known in advance, which corresponds to uncertainty on the cardinality of $\calX$ with the considered modelling.
+For a given cardinality, there are in general several possible configurations based on the assumed \emph{data association}, i.e.\ on the previous observation-to-track decisions.
+In this context, an element $P$ of $\boP_{\boF}$ corresponds to the distribution of targets on $\boX$ given the number of targets and given the data association, and one way to model the uncertainty on these quantities is to consider a random element of $\boP_{\boF}$.